 The target voltage regulator is a MIC5353 variable output LDO.
 The on-board debugger can adjust the voltage output supplied to the board target section by manipulating the MIC5353's feedback voltage.
 The hardware implementation is limited to an approximate voltage range from 1.7V to 5.1V.
-Additional output voltage limits are configured in the debugger firmware to ensure that the output voltage never exceeds the hardware limits of the PIC18F56Q71 microcontroller.
-The voltage limits configured in the on-board debugger on PIC18F56Q71 Curiosity Nano are 1.8-5.5V.
+Additional output voltage limits are configured in the debugger firmware to ensure that the output voltage never exceeds the hardware limits of the AVR64EA48 microcontroller.
+The voltage limits configured in the on-board debugger on AVR64EA48 Curiosity Nano are 1.8-5.5V.

 Info: The factory default target voltage is 3.3V.
-It can be changed through the MPLAB® X IDE project properties.
+It can be changed through MPLAB® X IDE project properties and in the Microchip Studio device programming dialog.
 Any change to the target voltage is persistent, even after a power toggle.
 The resolution is less than 5 mV but may be limited to 10 mV by the adjustment program.